idameitil/sdpl-utilizing-gts/README.md

 `scp idamei@transfer.gbar.dtu.dk:/work3/idamei/unique-hits.seq data/wzy/blast/unique-hits.seq`
 `data/wzy/blast/unique-hits.fasta` is a fasta file with exactly the entries in `data/wzy/blast/unique-hits.tsv`.
 `data/wzy/blast/unique-hits.seq` is a csv file containing taxids along with other info.
 It also includes identical sequences and therefore has more lines than `data/wzy/blast/unique-hits.tsv`.

+### Filtering and redundancy reducing Blast hits
+To filter blast hits by length and perform redundancy reduction with cd-hit run: `src/data-collection-and-preprocessing/filter-blast-hits.py`.
+This will create the files `data/wzy/blast/unique-hits-min320max600.fasta` and `data/wzy/blast/unique-hits-min320max600-cdhit99.fasta`.

 ## Explorations